openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

   (See discussion in “Implementation Details/Notes/Constraints”)

-- Provide individual certificates that uniquely identify individual pods in the StatefulSet, protecting the intra-StatefulSet communication against re-routing to unintended members of that StatefulSet
+- Provide individual certificates that uniquely identify individual pods in the StatefulSet, protecting connections to the StatefulSet against re-routing to unintended members of that StatefulSet
   (or to a different StatefulSet attached to the same headless service).